 The scenario was initially to be based on the BAU with updated wind shapes.
-However, after ERCOT staff analyzed the amount of curtailed wind in that scenario, it determined that there would not be significant inexpensive power, especially curtailed wind generation, available to
+However, after ERCOT staff analyzed the amount of curtailed wind in that scenario, it determined that there

 5.1.8 Environmental

 ERCOT stakeholders also expressed concern about the impact that new regulations from the U.S. Environmental Protection Agency (EPA) could have on generation in the ERCOT region.
 The environmental scenario accounts for several proposed regulations, including the proposed Cross-State Air Pollution Rule (CSAPR), the Mercury and Air Toxics Standard, and possible greenhouse gas regulation, by imposing emissions costs for sulfur dioxide, nitrogen oxides, and carbon dioxide on generating units, and by limiting construction of new coal units to those using integrated gasification combined-cycle (IGCC) technology.
 To achieve these policy objectives, ERCOT reflected the proposed regulations and emission rates in existing regional markets to develop emission costs and limits to include in its production cost models.
 A high natural gas price was also included in this scenario, reflecting increased demand for natural gas because natural gas generation technologies produce fewer emissions of carbon dioxide, sulfur dioxide, and nitrogen oxides relative to coal plants.
 Because of concern over the environment, the Federal renewable PTC is assumed to continue in this scenario as well.